caltechlibrary/newt/improving_the_type_dsl.md

 ## Problem

 Newt's niche is as a rapid web application development platform for libraries, archives and museums.
 In the Newt 2023 prototype I implemented a small DSL on top of YAML to describe data models that are rendered as SQL.
 The SQL can be used to provide a JSON API via Postgres and PostgREST.
 The problem is the prototype's DSL is too narrowly focused to also describe a web form.
-If Newt is to be a rapid web application development tool then generating the HTML and JavaScript for a web form that maps to SQL needed to implement PostgREST JSON API is highly desirable.
+If Newt is to be a rapid web application development tool then generating the HTML and SQL implementing a PostgREST JSON API is highly desirable.

 ## Proposed Solution

-If I adopt the syntax supported by GitHub YAML issue templates[^3] I gain the advantage of our staff already being familiar with the GitHub YAML DSL describing the issues web forms.
+If I adopt the syntax supported by GitHub YAML issue templates[^3] (abbr: GHYT).
+I gain the advantage of our staff already being familiar with the GHYT DSL describing the issue templates.
 The GitHub syntax appears sufficient to render both SQL models and HTML 5 forms.
-Adding the SQL support is a matter of mapping the DSL types used to describe HTML form elements to their respective SQL data types.
+Adding the SQL support is a matter of mapping GHTY input types to both general purpose HTML and their respective SQL data types.

+There is room for further enhancement without breaking GHYT.
 Libraries, archives and museums work with structured metadata.
 The metadata attributes often conform to a known data type.
-This is particularly true of identifiers (e.g. orcid, doi, ror, arXiv).
-Using the existing GitHub YAML DSL syntax I could support a wider diversity of types through the value associated in the type attribute.
+This is particularly true of identifiers (e.g. ORCID, DOI, ROR, arXiv).
+Using the existing GitHub YAML issue template syntax I could support a wider diversity of types through the value associated in the type attribute of the input element.

-The type attribute in the GitHub syntax controls both the rendered Markdown/HTML markup but also representation in SQL used to render the JSON API via Postgres+PostgREST.

-Newt's type DSL is implemented using a Go struct found in [type_dsl.go](type_dsl.go).
+This would require replacing original prototype DSL defined in a Go struct found in [type_dsl.go](type_dsl.go) with a new series of struct that map out GHYT.
 The current[^4] prototype's ModelDSL struct is minimal.
-If I enhance the ModelDSL struct to match the syntax described in the GitHub YAML issue schema documentation then I should be able to support the GitHub YAML syntax with minimal modifications to Newt's type DSL.
-An additional tool can then be included with Newt to support rendering HTML or Markdown forms from same YAML model I use to generate the SQL for Postgres+PostgREST.
+If I enhance the ModelDSL struct to match the syntax described in the GitHub YAML issue schema documentation then I should be able to support the GitHub YAML syntax with minimal modifications to the rest of the Newt data router.
+I can also improve the code generation ability with this simpler structure for mapping data and representations.

 ### Advantages of adopting a common syntax